The Car Connection Tesla Model X Overview

 Until the arrival of the Audi E-tron in 2019, and the Jaguar I-Pace in 2018, there was no other long-range, all-electric rival to the Model X. Even now, with a number of other all-electric luxury alternatives from Mercedes-Benz, Volvo, Lincoln, and many others in the works, the Model X hasn't entirely lost its star power.
-Its somewhat fussy top-hinged rear doors still—several years after its introduction—create a spectacle wherever owners go.
+Its somewhat fussy top-hinged rear doors still create a spectacle wherever owners go, even several years after its introduction.

-The 2019 Tesla Model X has lineup has been culled to just two models, the Model X Long Range and the Model X Performance, both of which have the 100-kwh battery pack, and rated ranges of 295 and 289 miles, respectively.
+The Tesla Model X has lineup has been culled to just two models, the Model X Long Range and the Model X Performance, both of which have the 100-kwh battery pack, and rated ranges of more than 300 miles.
 The base price is now well over $90,000, while fully loaded Performance models with the Ludicrous Mode option—the key to sub-3-second acceleration to 60 mph—can run as high as about $145,000.